xoum/Commance_TH_sensor/README.md

 If you need to boost the range of the RF signal, you can add a DC-DC voltage booster between the digital pin 2 and the VCC on the radio module.
 Those FS1000A modules can go up to 12V.

+I've tried to run the Pro Mini board at a lower rate but that do not fix the issue for the bogus cards.

 ## Trademark Disclaimer